webuimaker/vblog/_posts/2021-01-10-Childcare-Costs-In-Austin-Texas.md

 ---
 layout: post
-title:  "Breaking down childcare costs in Austin, Texas"
+title:  "Breaking Down Childcare Costs in Austin, Texas"
 Description: "Learn about the local costs for nannies, nanny-shares, or daycares in Austin, TX, and what you can expect to get in return for your investment."
 categories: [ Nanny-Share Tips ]
 tags: [Nanny-Share]